Demb-Lang/demb/README.md

 *Example*:
 `|variable=default`

-If there's no default value, nor an assigned value the value will be the name of the variable.
+If there's no default value, nor an assigned value the value will be the name of the variable, unless the attribute is `color` or `inline` in which case `color` will be `0x000000` and `inline` will be `false`.

 ### Raw